-3.1.
-All changes to the Sailing Instructions, except changes to the schedule, shall be approved by the Chief Umpire.

-- 3.2.
-Amendments to the Sailing Instructions will be in writing and posted at least 15 minutes before the start of any race affected; or will be delivered in writing or orally in accordance with SI 3.3, to teams on the water. - 3.3.
-When flag "L" is displayed on the Start vessel prior to the warning signal, written or oral instructions may be given on the water by the race committee and/or the umpires.
-It will be the responsibility of each team to obtain any instructions given. - 3.4.
+- 3.1.
+All changes to the Sailing Instructions, except changes to the schedule, shall be approved by the Chief Umpire. - 3.2.
+Amendments to the Sailing Instructions will be in writing and posted at least 15 minutes before the start of any race affected; or will be delivered in writing or orally by the race committee and/or umpires to teams on the water. - 3.3.
 Any change to the time of the first warning signal or any published schedule of races will be in writing and posted by 1800 on the day before it will take effect.
 However, any rescheduling of races due to broken equipment or similar reasons will be conveyed orally to the affected teams.